RbtsEvrwhr-Riley/CellSol/website/content/cellsol-equipment/arduino/assembly-instructions/_index.md

 ![CellSol Arduino Repeater Pylon Antenna Cutting Guide with antenna wire taped in place, before cutting](photos/antenna3.jpg)
 4. Cut the wire to the rough 85mm length.
 ![CellSol Arduino Repeater Pylon Antenna Cutting Guide with antenna wire taped in place, after cutting](photos/antenna4.jpg)

+## Installing the Firmware

+If you are not using a pre-flashed Arduino Nano, you will need to install the firmware.
+Using either the USB port on the Arduino
+(if any) or a USB FTDI programmer (if no USB port), connect it to your computer.
+After connecting it, load the firmware using the Arduino IDE, and install the required libraries:

+* LoRa
+* Arduino LowPower
+* SPI
+* Unique ID

+If you encounter other library errors, please ensure you have the core libraries for the Nano installed.
+All of these libraries can be installed via the IDE's Library Manager.

+## Verifying Assembly and Firmware

+Once you have loaded the firmware on the repeater and given it power, the red LED on pin 13 should stay on continuously, at low brightness.
+When a message is received on the CellSol frequency, it will blink once, retransmit, and then resume low brightness.